 Anytime Inclusive Practices

 - Inclusion means educating children with and without disabilities together in the environments that children without disabilities would typically be found, such as preschool classrooms, parks, childcare, and homes.
-According to the ISBE inclusion guide, results of high-quality inclusion for children with disabilities are a sense of belonging and membership, positive social relationships and friendships, and development and learning to reach their full potential.
+According to the ISBE inclusion brochure results of high-quality inclusion for children with disabilities are a sense of belonging and membership, positive social relationships and friendships, and development and learning to reach their full potential.

 - Inclusion is best practiced with a team.
 Collaborating and communicating well with family members, teachers, and specialists to support the child with disabilities or developmental delays makes sense because we can all learn from each other and support the child in different ways.
 Our Inclusion in Preschool Classrooms tip sheet discusses how inclusion and inclusion teams work.

 - All children, especially children with disabilities and delays, deserve to feel welcome and at home in their early childhood environments.
 Teachers can help promote a sense of belonging by considering each child’s needs and skills.
 Learn more about belonging in our blog Creating a Sense of Belonging in Preschool.